sebdevnull/nullsh/README.md

 **nullsh** is a minimalist Linux shell designed for focus.
 It runs commands silently by default, printing output only on error or when you intentionally ask for it.
 Reduce cognitive load and execute with purpose.

+For a full list of changes in each release, check out the [CHANGELOG](CHANGELOG.md).

 ---

 ## ❓ Why Nullsh?